telerik/platform-friends-ios/README.md

 This step is optional, it links the sample mobile app to a Telerik Analytics project in your account.
 If you do not set this the sample will still work, but no analytics data will collected.

 - [optional] **Facebook app ID**
 The sample app allows users to register using their Facebook account.
 We've pre-initialized the sample to use a Facebook app created by Telerik for the purpose.
-If you want, you can set it to use your own Facebook application by adjusting the Facebook app ID.
-TODO - where to set it
+Please  replace the default setting in the EverliveSDKSample-Info.plist file.

 - [optional] **Google**
 The sample app allows users to register using their Google account.
 Please  replace the default setting in the EverliveSDKSample-Info.plist file.